medialesson/hugo-theme-event/docs/guides/feature-configuration.md

 open-source map service based on OpenStreetMap is [uMap](https://umap.openstreetmap.de).
 With uMap you can create fully customizable and reusable maps.

+### Privacy concern

+When using the map feature, a website of the map service gets embedded into the location page.
+This connection, by design, sends personally identifiable data to the map service.
+Depending on where you operate your website, you may need to obtain the user's consent before establishing such connections ("cookie banner").

 ### Parameters